Mark Pembridge: Sheffield Wednesday

 Pembridge played for Wednesday in the Premier League until 1998, when he left for Portuguese side Benfica on a free transfer after Wednesday finished 16th in the season.

 Everton

-He struggled to settle in Portugal and returned to England after one season, signing a contract with top-flight side Everton for £800,000.
+Pembridge struggled to settle in Portugal and returned to England after one season, signing a contract with top-flight side Everton for £800,000.
 Pembridge had a good first two seasons at Everton, with his tenacious approach and thrusting runs from deep establishing the Welshman as an integral part of Everton's squad, thus securing him an excellent rapport with the Goodison Park faithful.
 However, testing times were around the corner for Pembridge, with a persistent calf injury meaning he only played 13 games in the 2001–02 season.
 The injury still bothered him during the 2002–03 season, but Pembridge still played a part in a dramatic season, which ended with Everton failing to qualify for a UEFA Cup place.